Snow on demand in Trentino: how it works

 5. What exactly are catchment basins?

-You might have heard that artificial snow is too icy and therefore less suitable for beginners.
+You might have heard that guaranteed snow is too icy and therefore less suitable for beginners.
 Actually, such a claim is unfounded.
-Artificial snow, as we explained earlier, is created through the very same physical and chemical processes as its natural counterpart: it’s snow, no strings attached!
+Guaranteed snow, as we explained earlier, is created through the very same physical and chemical processes as its natural counterpart: it’s snow, no strings attached!

 The application of this technology when combined with the management of the ski runs, painstakingly overseen by a small army of 1,500 people between cableway supervisors, technicians, snow cat operators and numerous other collaborators, guarantees great skiing and safety for all.